 On the Web

-Once again this year the numbers reflect a diverse use of products and lack of clear market domination by any one product.
-But I also believe the drop in overall numbers reflects the increase in smaller cases which cannot afford the vast majority of eDiscovery products on the market.
+And in another positive note, the “Other” response went from the largest number last year to only 9% this year, with last year’s favorite response “I don’t know” not appearing at all.
+Once again this year, the numbers reflect a diverse use of products and lack of clear market domination by any one product.
+But I also believe the drop in overall numbers reflects the increase in smaller cases which cannot afford the vast majority of web based ED products on the market.

 Most Important Issues Regarding eDiscovery

-Several questions were asked about the scope of the eDiscovery process and most answers continued to show strong opinions that jumped to the forefront last year.
-When it came to simplifying that process, 64% stated they would like to see the processing stage simplified compared to 40% last year while 45% would prefer to see collection made easier compared to 44% last year.
-Changes to review went from 38% to 34% and identification from 31% to 29% while ECA held steady at 29%.
+When it came to simplifying the eDiscovery process, all categories stayed roughly the same as last year.
+41% stated they would like to see the processing stage simplified, compared to 44% last year.
+While 27% would prefer to see collection made easier compared to 26% last year.
+Changes to review went from 37% to 34% and identification from 26% to 18%.
+Early Case Assessment ticked up slightly from 29% to 31%.

 The two top issues listed by the respondents were overall price and technical competence, the latter being a sharp change in previous years’ answers.
 And once again, when asked to discuss specifics of their litigation hold experience, more respondents skipped the questions and 80% of the respondents said they were not involved in crafting litigation holds for clients.
 So what exactly does that tell us?
 Cost remains the leading concern but ‘technical competence’ has replaced ‘education about the process’ as the second biggest concern.